In a previous post, I explained why certain condoms can cause a UTI; this time let’s examine the connection between IUD & UTI.

 Read about alternative options to decrease the number of bacteria in your urine and heal your bladder lining.

-#3 IUD & UTI: Bacteria Grows On IUD
+#3 IUD & UTI: Bacteria Grow On IUD

 Here is an interesting case of a patient with an IUD infected by E.coli.
 A previously healthy woman contracted UTI four times in just seven months, several months after IUD insertion.